Caster: Coding a Topology

 - Deploys a workspace run

-- Releases plan tools such as network resources and virtual machines into VCenter
+- Releases plan tools such as network resources and virtual machines into vCenter

 Within the workspace view users can see all the runs that have been planned and applied.